Smouha SC: Smouha Sporting Club

 When Joseph Smouha settled in Alexandria in 1923, he became interested in developing a wealthy suburb and turned to the 700 acres of water and marshland used as a garbage dump in Alexandria.
-Smouha eventually transformed this land into the wealthy neighborhood of Smouha City—so nicknamed by suggestion of former Egyptian King Faud.
-Among schools, hospitals, and wealthy neighborhoods with certain royal residents, the Smouha Sporting Club also inhabited Smouha City.
+Smouha eventually transformed this land into the wealthy neighborhood of Smouha City so nicknamed by suggestion of King Fuad I. Among schools, hospitals, and wealthy neighborhoods with certain royal residents, the Smouha Sporting Club also inhabited Smouha City.
 The Smouha Sporting Club itself began with the spread of golf across Egypt.
 As golf became an increasingly played sport through the 1930s, Joseph Smouha planned the construction of an 18-hole golf course in Smouha City at the site of today's Smouha Sporting Club.
 The golf course was situated within the infield of a racetrack which Smouha had previously constructed.
-Interestingly, this golf course is renowned for having what is regarded as the best golf grass in the Arab world, as a result of its location above the swampland.
+This golf course is renowned for having what is regarded as the best golf grass in the Arab world, as a result of its location above the swampland.
 The Smouha Sporting Club grew to include tennis courts along with the golf course and race track, and was formally established in 1949.
 Joseph Smouha was the first chief executive of the sporting club, and today the club remains open under the leadership of Engineer Mohammed Farag Amer.
 Although the Nasser regime confiscated Smouha City from the Smouha family in 1956, Joseph Smouha had donated much of the property to public institutions and the sporting club remained open.
 Currently, Smouha Sporting Club provides sportive, social, and cultural services to over 120,000 people—marking it as one of the largest sporting clubs in all of Egypt.
 The club is particularly famous for its football teams, but supports numerous individual and sports teams.